A Distributional Perspective on Pearl's Causal Hierarchy: From Marginal to Joint and Individualized Potential Outcomes: A Potential Outcomes Perspective

 \subsubsection{Identifiability Challenges and Corresponding Strategies}

 Identifying causal estimands at this layer requires characterizing the joint distribution of potential outcomes.
 Because both potential outcomes are never observed simultaneously for any individual, this task poses substantial identification challenges.
-Beyond confounding between treatment and outcome, it must also address dependence between potential outcomes.
-Randomization resolves the former, but not the latter, and therefore does not guarantee identifiability.
-We review various strategies for addressing this dependence in the case of a binary treatment.
+Beyond confounding between treatment and outcome, one must additionally characterize the dependence structure between potential outcomes.
+Randomization resolves the former, but not the latter, and therefore does not generally identify third-layer estimands.
+Below, we review various strategies for addressing this dependence in the case of a binary treatment.

 $\bullet$ \emph{Independence Between Potential Outcomes: $Y(1) \indep Y(0)$}.
 Under this assumption, the joint distribution of potential outcomes $(Y(1), Y(0))$ is determined by their marginal distributions. \citet{Yin-etal2018} relax this assumption to latent independence, $Y(1) \indep Y(0) \mid U$ for a latent variable $U$, at the cost of additional parametric model restrictions.